-Sanderson Farms increases pay rates for hourly employees
+Sanderson Farms Increases Pay Rates for Hourly Employees

-LAUREL, Miss.
-(WDAM) - The nation’s third-largest poultry producer announced a change in its hourly employee pay rates on Wednesday, Oct.
-6.

-Sanderson Farms Inc. has increased pay rates for the company’s hourly employees.
-According to the company, these new rates started on Sunday, Sept.
-26.
+LAUREL, Miss., Oct.
+6, 2021 /PRNewswire/ -- Sanderson Farms, Inc. announced today that it has increased pay rates for the company's hourly employees as of Sunday, September 26.
+The decision marks the third consecutive year the company has given an across-the-board pay increase to hourly employees as part of their ongoing effort to recruit and retain employees in today's competitive business environment.

-Hourly line operators at Sanderson Farms will earn at least $16.70 an hour, according to Sanderson Farms.
-The new pay scale includes additional rate increases after reaching five, 10, 15 and 20 years of service with the company.
+With the pay increase, hourly line operators at Sanderson Farms will earn at least $16.70 an hour.
+The new pay scale for hourly line operator positions provides for additional rate increases after reaching five, 10, 15 and 20 years of service with the company.

-The new pay scale also provides an increase for Sanderson Farms truck drivers with an updated pay spanning from $21.25 to $24.99 an hour.
-Hourly maintenance employees will also receive an increase with pay ranging from $20.85 to $29.77 an hour.
+Similar to line operator pay, the new pay scale provides an increase for Sanderson Farms truck drivers with updated pay spanning from $21.25 to $24.99 an hour.
+Hourly maintenance employees also received an increase with pay ranging from $20.85 to $29.77 an hour.

-The decision marks the third consecutive year the company has given an across-the-board pay increase to hourly employees as part of their ongoing effort to recruit and retain employees in today’s competitive business environment.

 "Sanderson Farms has always taken pride in employing the best people the workforce has to offer," said Lampkin Butts, president and chief operating officer of Sanderson Farms.
 "This is something that has never changed, and never will."